-Deana Waintraub is entering her first season on the Golden Gopher coaching staff after joining Coach Golan's staff at Army this past January.
-While she will work specifically with the goalkeepers, Waintraub will be involved in multiple areas of the program.
+Deana Waintraub Stafford will enter her third year with the Golden Gophers in 2014.
+While she works primarily with the goalkeepers, Waintraub is involved in multiple areas of the program.

-Prior to joining Golan's staff at Army this past January, Waintraub spent the previous three years holding that same position at Slippery Rock (2009-10) and Catawba (2011).
+Waintraub joined Coach Golan's staff at Army in January 2012 and followed her to Minnesota during the coaching transition.
+Prior to joining Golan's staff at Army, Waintraub spent the previous three years holding that same position at Slippery Rock (2009-10) and Catawba (2011).

 The 2009 Dayton graduate, who played for Team Ontario and trained with the National Team Pool, coached Slippery Rock to a 0.8345 goals-against average and 18 shutouts during her two-year association.
 Slippery Rock recorded a 14-3-5 mark in 2010 and went on to earn a spot in the NCAA Tournament, defeating West Virginia Wesleyan, 3-1, in a first round game.

 After earning her Master's of Education in Physical Education Curriculum and Instruction with a 4.0 GPA from Slippery Rock, Waintraub headed to Catawba.
 In addition to taking over goalkeeper duties with the Indians, Waintraub coached the North Carolina ODP Team and served as the FCCA Director of Coaching in Rowan County.

 Waintraub, who joins Golan and assistant coach Krystle Seidel on the staff, enjoyed an outstanding collegiate and academic career.
 She earned Atlantic 10 first team all-conference honors and first team All-Ohio accolades during her junior and senior years at Dayton, where she received a Bachelor of Science degree with honors in education with a concentration in physical education.